Princeton-CDH/mapping-expatriate-paris/README.md

 After cloning this repository, you must edit the build.xml file to match your system before running ant on it.
 See below for what needs changing.

-Next, launch the eXist server by double-clicking on (on a Mac) eXist-db.app where you installed it.
+Next, launch the eXist server.
+On a Mac, you do this by double-clicking on the eXist-db.app where you installed it.
 A splash screen will appear.

-Now, in the terminal, change to the db directory in this repository (where the edited build.xml file is), and run
+Finally, in the terminal, change to the db/ directory in this repository (where the edited build.xml file is), and run

 `ant install`

-Now you can point your browser to `localhost:8080` (assuming defaults), where you can login with the admin username and password.
+The database is now installed, which means that you can point your browser to `localhost:8080` (assuming defaults), where you can login with the admin username and password.
 Under the “Collections” button, a collection called “mep-data” should appear.
 That holds this data.

 Known Issues/Customization Points
 =================================